 Michigan State University is offering an Online Electrical Apprenticeship program.
-The educational experience is a four year program registered with the U.S. Department of Labor, Office of Apprenticeship and Training.
+The educational experience is a four year program registered with the U.S. Department of Labor (USDOL), Office of Apprenticeship and Training.
 Upon successful completion of the program, graduates are awarded a certificate of completion by Michigan State University.

 The M.S.U. program consists of a four-year curriculum that is designed to contain information you need to have a successful career path in the electrical industry.
 The material focuses on electrical theory, workplace skills, jobsite safety and an understanding of National Electrical Code®, the Michigan Residential Code and Michigan´s Part 8 Electrical Rules.